wp-plugins/facebook-wall-and-social-integration/readme.txt

 * Plugin now uses server side call to show feed to have non-expired access token requested by many users.
 Some new features added like choosing post types, defining different picture sizes...
 = 1.2 =
 * Feed data caching has been added to load faster.Some new pro version features like getting all comments directly from facebook by ajax call, and more improvements.
+= 1.3 =
+* Show/hide each individual items of post like author avatar, photos, comments ....
+* Font size(pro) and color for each items of the post
+* All settings now can be set in short code attributes
+* embed youtube videos in feed display(pro)
+* other fixes